Wolff Bowden // The Painted Poet

 After his childhood home burned down in a blaze so intense that it left an iron claw-footed tub twisted like a human ear, Wolff moved to Sarasota where he studied by day and painted by night, earning a bachelor’s degree in Natural Science from New College of Florida.
-His studies in organic chemistry inspired Wolff to create a highly-textured, vitreous surface reminiscent of the swampscape of his childhood.
-Most of his mixed-media paintings are created using mineral pigments and high-gloss, preservative acrylic.
-His polymer formula even contains an ultraviolet protectant to ensure the longevity of the pigments beneath.
+His studies in organic chemistry inspired him to create a highly-textured paint surface reminiscent of the swampscape of his childhood.
+He paints with oil, acrylics, and mineral pigments.

-Wolff is no stranger to famous collectors.
-His artwork hangs in the private collections of Pulitzer Prizewinning Author Frank McCourt (Angela’s Ashes), Billionaire attorney Willie Gary (Owns Two Paintings), Forensic Psychiatrist Keith Ablow, Astronomical Engineer Richard Kupczyk (Ground Crew Director for NASA’s Apollo Missions), former Poet Laureate Billy Collins and Rock Star Manager Jorge Camaraza (Shakira).
-Wolff’s work has been purchased by executives at Starbucks and Amazon.com.
-He has sold almost a thousand pieces through shows and galleries, and has exhibited at many prestigious events, including ARTEXPO NEW YORK in Manhattan.
+Wolff’s artwork hangs in the private collections of Pulitzer Prizewinning Author Frank McCourt (Angela’s Ashes), Psychiatrist Keith Ablow, Astronomical Engineer Richard Kupczyk (NASA’s Apollo Missions), and Poet Laureate Billy Collins.
+His art has been purchased by executives at Starbucks and Amazon.
+He has sold almost a thousand pieces through shows and galleries and has exhibited at many prestigious events, including ARTEXPO NEW YORK in Manhattan.

 Wolff’s written works have been acclaimed almost as much as his paintings.
-He has published in dozens of literary anthologies, including the Mid-American Review, Flashquake, Folio, The Madison Review, California Quarterly, and Byline.
-Wolff’s words have been praised by established writers including former Poet Laureates Robert Pinsky and Mark Strand.
+He has published in dozens of literary anthologies and earned praise from former Poet Laureates Robert Pinsky and Mark Strand.
 Wolff has published two books of poetry “Orphanage of Imagination” (2002) & “Heavyweight Champion of the Night” (2008).
 Wolff’s poem “Into The Day of Saturn” was quoted in a horoscope by renowned astrologer Rob Brezsny.

 Please visit Winterlings.com to learn more about Wolff’s musical creations.